 No tests whatsoever were carried out to the system or appliances.

-Domestic heating is provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the side wall of the property,.
+Domestic heating is provided by way of an oil fired boiler wall mounted within the utility room which vents by way of a flue to the rear elevation.
+This unit serves radiators throughout the property.
+T